pattonsgirl/CEG2350/docs/Labs/Lab09/Instructions.md

 | Pause / suspend a process by PID  |     |
 | Resume a suspended process by PID |     |

-2. Expalin the meaning of the following `ps` fields:
+2. Explain the meaning of the following `ps` fields:

 | `ps` field | Meaning |
 | ---        | ---     |
 | PID        |         |